kaikura/ImUs/README.md

 - *Second Camera* - Track users in the exploration space
 - *Loudspeakers* - To listen to the exploration results
-- *Projecting Screen* - To see the exploration results The computational cost of the scripts that are runned requires the use of more than a machine.
+- *Projecting Screen* - To see the exploration results

+The computational cost of the scripts that are runned requires the use of more than a machine.
 We use three machines to balance the computational intesiveness of the application.

 # Scripts

+### About the first machine
 The application starts with the execution of *comandantecheguevara.py* on the first machine.
 The python script calls *webcam-capture-v1.01.py*.
 The latter will permit the users to take photos of themselves..
 The program is looped for a number of times equal to the number of users.
 At each iteration in the cycle the user is asked to take a picture of himself via the *first camera* on the first machine.
 When the program has collected a picture for each user it ends and returns the control to *comandantecheguevara.py*.
 The script now calls *purpose.py* that customizes the library *morpher.py* to merge the images. *locator.py* locates face points, using the libraries cv2 and dlib, and returns the array of points to compute the triangulation.
 The *aligner.py* script align faces by resizing, centering and cropping to given size. *warper.py* warps an image over another, receiving as inputs two images and their face points.
 The script triangulates the points and affine transforms each triangle with biliniear interpolation.
 At this point *morpher.py* execute the morphing of the two or more images given as inputs, returning the list of transitions, as frames, to morph an image into the other. *averager.py* returns the static average image between the inputs given. *blender.py* ends the process by blending the images in one. *videoer.py* is the scripts that receive as inputs *morpher.py* frames and returns the .avi video file of the transitions in a customized directory.
 At this point the control switches back to *comandantecheguevara.py* that finally calls the Processing script *videoOSC.pde* which is working on top of the generated video to generate the final visualization for the audience.
 When the .pde is terminated the flow returns for the last time to *comandantecheguevara.py* to terminate the whole process.

-On the second machine people counter is runned, using the *second camera* as image acquisition device.
-People counter individua tramite una rete neurlae già trainata l'ggetto se è un trackableonject esseri umani dallalto e gli asocia un Id.
-L'ID è messo wul centroide calcolato dell' oggetto trovato.
-L'ID rimane trackata grazie al centroid tracker.
-Il prgramma calcola larea della figura decisa dalle ID e la manda tramite OSC alla patch in MaxMSP e al file file processing.
+### About the second machine, the master
+On the second machine *people_counter.py* is runned, using the *second camera* as frame acquisition device. *people_counter.py:*

+- gets the frame
+    - every *n=15* frame:
+        - convert the frame to a blob and pass the blob through the pretrained network and obtain the object detections.
+The selected class of object to detect is human The network is trained with images of humans viewd from above.
+        - loop over detections and filter out weak and useless detections.
+Those defintions are customizable.
+        - construct a dlib rectangle object and start the dlib correlation tracker
+        - add the tracker to our list of trackers
+    - else:
+        - update the tracker and grab the updated position
+        - use the *centroid_tracker.py* to associate the (1) old object centroids with (2) the newly computed object centroids
+    - loop over the tracked objects:
+        - check to see if a trackable object exists for the current object ID
+        - create if there is no existing trackable object, otherwise utilize it to count
+        - compute the area value of the figure individuated by the current object IDs using their current coordinates
+        - send the area value to the sound processor (MaxMSP patch) and to the visualization (Processing script)
+    - draw IDs on video

+### About the third machine
+The whole third machine is used for the correct and smooth running of the MaxMSP sound processing patch.

 # Step by Step